 - The simplicity of the game is very appealing.
 The time loop idea is interesting and exciting.
 12 minutes is just long enough to have a lot of things happen and short enough to make sure it’s not boring or annoying to play through over and over again.

 - The game is rather expensive for what it is.
 I would strongly recommend buying it on a discount.

 - Even though you can get clues in any order, there are specific actions to be done in order to get the ending.
 So, in the end of the day, you are left restricted to a certain way of doing things that the game forces on you.

 I’d rate this experience 7.6 time loops / 10.
 It has an interesting plot and concept but it’s quite expensive.
-You’ll either spend few times playing through it to get to the end so it’s not really worth the price or spend too much time to get all the achievements which is rather annoying.
+You’ll either spend a few times playing through it to get to the end, so it’s not really worth the price.
+Or you can spend too much time to get all the achievements which I find rather annoying.
 I would strongly recommend getting the game on sale.